GavinLHines/earnings-sentiment-altdata/README.md

 ## EXAMPLE

 See `data/` for a sample transcript and the exported CSVs.

+CSV files are stored in `data/` folder after each run.

 See `figures/` for example charts.

 ## NOTES